MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Germany/elster-transmission-overview.md

 4. The data is received and processed by the server of the OFD and a response document is sent back.

-5. The response document is received, decrypted, and decompressed by Microsoft.Dynamics.ElsterTransferHandler and returned as an XML document to ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+5. The response document is received, decrypted, and decompressed by Microsoft.Dynamics.ElsterTransferHandler and returned as an XML document to [!INCLUDE[d365fin](../../includes/d365fin_md.md)].
 You can then view the responses in the **VAT Transmission Log Entries** window.

 ## Process Details
  The Microsoft.Dynamics.ElsterTransferHandler assembly is responsible for preparation before the transmission to the OFD and the processing of the response document before it is returned to the program.